 Dill or Fennel

-So if you grow your own fresh dill, you get another benefit of it, since it helps to charm ladybugs or lacewings, which eats aphids.
+So if you grow your fresh dill, you get another benefit from it since it helps to charm ladybugs or lacewings, which eat aphids.

 Parsley and tansy